jyemin/compact-strings-bug/README.md

 # compact-strings-bug

-A reproduction of a possible bug in the JDK related to compact strings
+A reproduction of a bug in the JDK related to compact strings.
+It's been verified and is available [here](https://bugs.java.com/bugdatabase/view_bug.do?bug_id=JDK-8262739).

 Scenario: